ReniIrinyi/ReniIrinyi/README.md

 ### Hi there 👋  i´m Reni,
-- 🔭 I’m currently learning Full Stack Webd Dvelopement(React, Redux, Node.js, MongoDB, GraphQL and TypeScript) at the [Full-Stack-Open](https://fullstackopen.com/en/) Course on the [University-of-Helsinki](https://www.helsinki.fi/en).
+- 🔭 I’m currently learning Full Stack Web Dvelopement(React, Redux, Node.js, MongoDB, GraphQL and TypeScript) at the [Full-Stack-Open](https://fullstackopen.com/en/) Course on the [University-of-Helsinki](https://www.helsinki.fi/en).
 - 🌱 I started currently the #100DaysOfCode-Challenge
 - 😄 I really enjoy problem solving as it gives me great satisfaction when I find a solution to a complex problem.
 - 👯 I am very enthusiastic about coding and I want to work with